Roman Polanski: 2005–present

+The inclusion of films from Polanski, Woody Allen, and Luc Besson at the 2023 Venice Film Festival was controversial and brought significant criticism to its organizers due to the various sex abuse allegations against all three.
+Festival head Alberto Barbera defended their inclusion, saying of Polanski specifically, "I don't understand why one cannot distinguish between the responsibilities of the man and those of the artist.
+Polanski is 90 years old, he is one of the few working masters, he made an extraordinary film.
+It may be the last film of his career, although I hope he does like De Oliveira, who made films until he was 105.
+I stand firmly among those who in the debate distinguish between the responsibility of the man and that of the artist."

 Personal life

 In 1959, Polanski married actress Barbara Kwiatkowska-Lass.
 She starred in his short film When Angels Fall.
-The couple divorced in 1961.
+The couple separated in 1961 and divorced the next year.

+Throughout the 1960s, Polanski dated a succession of actresses including Carol Lynley, Jacqueline Bisset, Jill St. John and Michelle Phillips.

 Polanski met actress Sharon Tate while filming The Fearless Vampire Killers, and during the production, the two of them began dating.
 On 20 January 1968, Polanski and Tate married in London.

-In February 1969 Polanski and Tate began renting the home at 10050 Cielo Drive in the Benedict Canyon region of Los Angeles.
+In February 1969, Polanski and Tate began renting the home at 10050 Cielo Drive in the Benedict Canyon region of Los Angeles.
 In August, while Polanski was in Europe working on a film, Tate remained home, eight-and-a-half months pregnant.
 The Manson Family cult broke into the home late in the evening of 8 August and proceeded to murder Tate and four others.
 Tate's unborn child was posthumously named Paul Richard Polanski.
 Charles Manson, along with members of the cult, was arrested in late 1969, eventually tried, and found guilty in 1971 of first-degree murder.

 Polanski has said that his absence on the night of the murders is the greatest regret of his life.
-He wrote in his autobiography: "Sharon's death is the only watershed in my life that really matters", and commented that her murder changed his personality from a "boundless, untroubled sea of expectations and optimism" to one of "ingrained pessimism ... eternal dissatisfaction with life".
+He wrote in his autobiography: "Sharon's death is the only watershed in my life that really matters", and commented that her murder changed his personality from a "boundless, untroubled sea of expectations and optimism" to one of "ingrained pessimism... eternal dissatisfaction with life".
 Polanski was left with a negative impression of the press, which he felt was interested in sensationalizing the lives of the victims, and indirectly himself, to attract readers.
 He was shocked by the lack of sympathy expressed in various news stories:

-In 1989, Polanski married actress Emmanuelle Seigner.
+In 1989, Polanski married French actress Emmanuelle Seigner.
 They have two children, daughter Morgane and son Elvis.
 Polanski and his children speak Polish at home.

-In May 2018, the Academy of Motion Picture Arts and Sciences voted to expel Polanski from its membership.
-The same year, his wife Emmanuelle Seigner rejected the invitation to join the Academy, denouncing the "hypocrisy" of a group that expelled Polanski.